himanshuxdubey/Spending-Tracker/README.md

-# Spending-Tracker : A core Java projet.
+# Spending-Tracker : A core Java project.